lijun99/altar2-documentation/docs/cuda/Programming.rst

 - ``dataLikelihood`` computes the data likelihood.
 It performs

-  - the forward modelling, calculating the data predictions from :math:`\theta`,
+  - the forward modeling, calculating the data predictions from :math:`\theta`,
   - computes the residual between data predictions and observations,
   - and return the data likelihood with a given Norm function (e.g., L2-Norm).